Catching the wave: Jacksonville Surf Park ‘meant to be’

 Buchan met with Deegan and JAX Chamber, he said.

-On the Aventuur said, Edelman said Tom Rubel is the head of development for North America who will support the team along with Jarrod Neumann, associate director of development for North America.
+On the Aventuur side, Edelman said Tom Rubel is the head of development for North America who will support the team along with Jarrod Neumann, associate director of development for North America.
 Rubel lives in Austin and Neumann is in Los Angeles.

 Edelman said there are eight full-scale Wavegarden Coves around the world.